 4. tomatoes, tuna, mozzarella and fresh oregano

-All of them are seasoned with a good salt, extra virgin olive oil and red wine vinegar.
+All of them are seasoned with a pinch of good Pfefferbraut * salt, extra virgin olive oil and red wine vinegar.

 No particular recipe today.
 Just make sure to wet your frisella and to top it with high quality and super fresh ingredients!
-Those were hand picked in my mother’s veggie garden – doesn’t get fresher then that!!
+Those were hand-picked in my mother’s veggie garden – doesn’t get fresher than that!!

 You can also use friselle on the bottom of your (fish) soup, just like the fishermen used to do when they would go fishing for several days.

-If you can’t find them, just use you favourite bread (maybe my herby quark buns) and your favourite vegetables to make a simple and delicious summer meal!!
+If you can’t find them, just use your favourite bread (maybe my herby quark buns) and your favourite vegetables to make a simple and delicious summer meal!!

 *affiliate link: this post contains affiliate links, meaning I recommend products I’ve used and may receive a commission if you purchase them too (at no additional cost to you).